 More than 10,000 ambulance workers vote to strike over pay

-Members of the GMB at nine NHS trusts in England and Wales backed industrial action.
+Members of the GMB at nine NHS trusts in England and Wales backed industrial action, join thousands of Unison members who are also walking out

 More than 10,000 ambulance workers have voted to strike across nine trusts in England and Wales, increasing the threat of widespread industrial action in the NHS before Christmas.